 1. Help Center

-2. Measuring Newsletter Performance
+2. Measuring Series Performance

-How to read newsletter analytics
+How to read series analytics

-Review analytics for your sent editions
+Review analytics for your sent editions and see how your editions perform over time

-From your Workspace, navigate to the Sent tab, where you can view your previously sent editions.
-You’ll see the title, the day you sent it, as well as a various analytics for each send.
+• From your Workspace, navigate to the “Sent” tab, where you can view your previously sent editions.

 • Word count: The number of words in your newsletter edition.